Statutory duty of academies

 - Attendance ambassadors – those students with 100% over the last 3 years, get to become an ambassador which allows them to ‘jump’ the lunch queue

-- Food Friday – The tutor group in each year group with the highest weekly attendance gets a chocolate bar as a prize
+- Attendance chocolate– The tutor group in each year group with the highest weekly attendance gets a chocolate bar as a prize

 - Attendance trips – Every half term there is an opportunity to attend a trip for those students who have had 100% for that term.
 Trips so far have included Ice skating, Clip and climb and to watch England at Wembley.